sldownard/HTBAMIT/en/self/avoid-the-busy-productive-trap.md

 on a manager's time, and you will have to learn to say no to some things, and to delegate others, so that you can focus on doing a good job with the things that truly need to be done.

+Being busy is the nature of being a tech worker, because there is always something to do.
+But being productive is not the same as being busy; being productive is when you're doing the right work, producing the right results to advance your organization's mission.
+You could be busy all day long replacing printer paper but if you don't ship features then what was the point?
+Choose the right work, by understanding the organization's mission and making trade-offs between that which is required for operations and that which moves the organization forward.
+That might mean letting technical debt stagnate, and noisy tickets continue to build up, while you focus on migrating to a new deployment system that will have better automated integ testing approvals and auto-rollback.
+When you do make a choice like that, make sure that your team understands the reasoning and what they should be doing.
+If someone feels that the tickets absolutely must be investigated and closed out, when they should have been letting them lie, then the person can build up resentments (they kept operations running at a high level of quality, but no one else did!) and feel left out and unappreciated (they didn't have much to do with the new system, which got all the praise, because they were focused on tickets).

+Another aspect to mistakenly linking busy with productive is being always on.
+You most likely do not have to read every work email at 10PM or on weekends.
+And your team does not have to respond to work emails at 10PM either.
+If you have to demonstrate to your boss that you are concerned only about the work, by responding to requests at all hours, that is performative behavior, not productive behavior.
+One: you should shield your team from this, it's toxic and will cause poor morale and attrition; and two: that's unhealthy for you and you should change that expectation.
+Changing doesn't necessarily mean quitting (although it might, if you are in a really toxic environment), but it means setting boundaries, getting agreement from your manager, and sticking to it.

+# For more reading

+* Sutton, R. I. (2010).
+The no asshole rule: building a civilized workplace and surviving one that isn't.
+New York: Business Plus.
+  This is a modern classic.
+Bob Sutton sets out the problem of what happens when you have toxic employees or a toxic manager, the problems toxic behavior can cause (such as stress, poor morale, and depression), and how you can protect yourself and others from that toxicity.
+Read this book and don't work for assholes.